Fitness Volt

 1. Kneel on the middle of your towel with your knees together.
 Hold one end of the towel in each hand.

 2. Bend your elbows and attempt to curl your hands upward.
 Of course, they won’t move.
-Still, you should try as hard as you can to bend your arms.
+Still, you should try as hard as possible to bend your arms.

 3. Keep flexing until your biceps begin to fatigue.
 The harder you contract your arms, the sooner you’ll need to stop.